binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 [By default](https://blogs.msdn.microsoft.com/powershell/2008/10/28/powershell-will-be-installed-by-default-on-windows-server-08-r2-ws08r2-and-windows-7-w7/), PowerShell is installed on Windows Server 2008 R2 and Windows 7 onwards.

-PowerShell "_is going to be on all boxes and it going provide access to everything on the box_" Excellent news for penetration testers and other attackers!
+PowerShell "_is going to be on all boxes and it going provide access to everything on the box_" This is excellent news for penetration testers and other attackers!

 On Windows Server from PowerShell 4.0 onwards (Windows 8.1, Server 2012 R2), the default execution policy is RemoteSigned, but that is easily overridden in a script as you will see soon.
 We: